colorfulsing/spring_standalone/CONTRIBUTING.md

 ```

 The apps in `test/apps` will be named based on the rails version and the
-Spring version.
+SpringStandalone version.

 ## Testing with your app

 You cannot link to a git repo from your Gemfile.
-Spring doesn't support
+SpringStandalone doesn't support
 this due to the way that it gets loaded (bypassing bundler for
 performance reasons).